 - there is greater accountability, transparency and communication

 Costs are dependent on the scale and complexity of the application.
-The following PPA fees cover the resources needed for different types of application – we review our fees periodically.

 - The Council's reasonable costs in the appointment of external consultants (such as independent Viability Consultants) to progress the application shall be agreed by the applicant on a case by case basis.
 All appointments which costs are covered by the applicant will be by mutual agreement, with the Council obtaining quotes and issuing these to the applicant prior to appointment.